0xdmtry/datafusion-regexp-extract-udf/docs/SEMANTICS.md

 - If the regex **does not match** the input string → `""`.
 - If the specified **group exists but did not match** (e.g., optional group) → `""`.

-**Invalid pattern**
-- Invalid regex pattern → error with a diagnostic from the regex engine.

 **Types**
 - `str`: `Utf8` or `LargeUtf8`
 - `pattern`: `Utf8` or `LargeUtf8` (scalar or column)
 - `idx`: `Int32` or `Int64` (scalar or column)

 **Unicode**

 - Uses Rust `regex` with Unicode support; group boundaries respect UTF-8.

 **Performance notes**

 - Compiles a scalar `pattern` once per batch.
 - For `pattern` as a column, uses a small per-batch cache to avoid repeated compilations.